Maltz has been a busy fellow,

 frequently heard) version is the

-single word pumDI' when it falls.
+single word pumDI'when it falls.

-pumDI' followed by a subject noun
+The longer version consists of pumDI' followed by a subject noun

 specifying what falls.
 The most

-common noun heard is 'etlh sword,
+common noun heard is 'etlhsword,

-when the blade falls).
+blande (thus: pumDI' 'etlh, literally when the blade falls).
 Presumably the

 expression originally referred to a